neelsmith/LATN102-05-S21/docs/index.md

 ## Announcements

 - **Feb.
+8**: If you have preferences for a topic in CBL lab projects, please notify Ainsley and Jack by Friday, Feb.
+12.
+- **Feb.
 8**: Repeating Zoom links for CBL labs:
     - Monday 4:45 session: <https://holycross.zoom.us/j/94858327623>
     - Monday 6:00 session: <https://holycross.zoom.us/j/96285498309>